Poomlaaaa/Poomlaaaa/README.md

 Hi there 👋
-I'm Pumla, a Biotechnology (bioinformatics) PhD student based at the Univeristy of Dokuz Eylul.
+I'm Pumla, a Biotechnology (bioinformatics) PhD candidate based at the Univeristy of Dokuz Eylul.

 I'm interested in:
 🧬 All things bulk and single-cell RNA-seq